About

 • Customised informational inputs on learning progress (test scores and relevant content)

-The sample will cover 2,700 schools, split evenly between public and private, all within the Khyber Pakhtunkhwa province.
+The sample covers 2,700 schools, split evenly between public and private, all within the Khyber Pakhtunkhwa province.

 The Importance of the Results